 Recipes are popular, but they’re also tricky.
 Many people love and live for recipes.
 Others refuse to use them or don’t understand all the ways that they can be used.
-Especially with the abundance of information available online, it’s easy to get a little bit of misinformation now and then.
+Especially with the abundance of online information, it’s easy to get a little bit of misinformation now and then.
 Here are some common misconceptions:

 - Salted water will boil faster.
 The salt might affect the temperature of the water, but not enough to make it biol faster.
 Salt is mostly for flavor.